Miacarmen/rock-paper-scissors/README.md

 ## Usage

-Follow the prompts to play the game.
+* Use the `alert()` and `prompt()` methods to collect user input and display information to the user.

+* As a user, I want to play Rock, Paper, Scissors against an automated opponent.

+* The computer's selection is random to ensure a fair game.

-Must type 'Rock', 'Paper', or 'Scissors' in the first prompt, no other enteries will be excepted if typed.
+* As a user, I can enter Rock, Paper, or Scissors as my choice.
+Must type 'Rock', 'Paper', or 'Scissors', no other enteries will be excepted if typed.

+* As a user, I expect the computer to choose Rock, Paper, or Scissors in return.

+* As a user, I want to see my total wins, ties, and losses after each round.

+* As a user, I want the option to play again whether I win or lose.

 ### Credits